aqkhan/oction/README.md

 # Oction

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.1.
+This project is an exhibition of listing and single page feature of Oction.

 ## Development server